hyeon9/Splice-decoder/README.md

       bash Make_config.sh

 * If you successfully created `Your.config`, now you can run SpliceDecoder
-* The steps are intended to be executed in order, so it is recommended to use 'all')
+* The steps are intended to be executed in order, so it is recommended to use `all`

       bash Main.sh all ${Your.config}